wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Integrations**: To use with you favorite software.
 Currently we offer the integration with Google Analytics.

-In this plugin, you'll find the following features:
+In this plugin, you'll find the following categories:

 <h4>Social Sharing Tools</h4>